 Over the years, I've had many chats with parents about engaging reluctant readers.
 Initially this was as a teacher and then as a mum of three boys of my own.
 There seems to be more than a sprinkling of reluctant readers out there and it’s probably fair to say that many of us have torn our hair out at times trying to get a child to sit down to read!
-Often we issue consequences - No playtime if you don't read!
+Often, we issue consequences - No playtime if you don't read!
 You can only go on the Xbox if you read your book!
 According to the author James Patterson, 'There's no such thing as a kid who hates reading.
 There are kids who love reading, and kids who are reading the wrong books.'
-So, how can we inspire children to read books?
-How can we instill a love of reading?
+So, how can you inspire children to read books?
+How can you instil a love of reading?

-How to Engage Reluctant Readers
+Engaging Reluctant Readers

 Find books which relate to their interests.
 Shops and libraries are full of books which appeal to all tastes and hobbies; be it Pokemon, football, unicorns or dinosaurs!

-Try non-fiction books: quite often these appeal more to reluctant readers, as they can easily dip in and out of them.
+Try non-fiction books: quite often, these appeal more to reluctant readers, as they can easily dip in and out of them.

-Let your child use a finger torch/head torch/ normal torch to read.
+Let your child use a finger torch/head torch/normal torch to read.
 Build a den or set up a small tent for them to read in.